Okay, let’s deal with the elephants in the room and get them out of the way.

 She couldn’t believe what she heard at all

 Not at all

 You could dance to a rock ‘n’ roll station

 It was all right

 The lyrics served as a good reminder of the origins of rock ‘n’ roll at a time when it was drifting far from its roots.
 The song itself eventually reconnects with those roots, and rescued by a powerhouse ending, “Rock ‘n’ Roll” serves as a strong closer for a great live album.

 I hate having to leave Lou Reed having looked at just a snippet of his work, as I think his catalogue is certainly worthy of a full scholarly study.
-Still, Rock ‘n’ Roll Animal is a great place to start, because the Velvet Underground songs sound much better here and the cuts from Berlin give the listener motivation to give the work the attention it deserves.
-While Lou Reed adopted many persona and explored various approaches to music, his work was always grounded in the sublime cry for freedom we know as rock ‘n’ roll.
+Still, Rock ‘n’ Roll Animal is a great place to start because the Velvet Underground songs sound much better here and the cuts from Berlin give the listener motivation to give the work the attention it deserves.
+While Lou Reed adopted many personas and explored various approaches to music, his work was always grounded in the sublime cry for the freedom we know as rock ‘n’ roll.
 Vocal deficiencies aside, Lou Reed’s career clearly established him as the keeper of the flame.

 We could really use another Lou Reed right now.